 While the Orks are the requisite amount of overwrought monster cockney, it's a shame they don’t have the personality they did compared to the Dawn of War games.
 Only the warboss was recognizably of the Orks we all know and (don’t) tolerate (in our galaxy).
 It doesn’t help that they all repeatedly yelp “SPACE MARINE!” over and over, which is far too cogent and accurate for Orks.
 Not enough talk of krumping and ‘umies and dakka for my taste.

 The best voice acting in the game is in the audio logs that you find, which cover different areas of Imperial citizenry on planet Graia and most sound like real, believable people.
 It’s details like this that make Relic seem like the perfect choice to develop 40k games.

-Put Some More Skulls On It - Graphics
+Put Some More Skulls On It – Graphics (4 out of 5)

 The visuals are good.
 At times, they’re very good, but ‘great’ has been redefined by titles like The Witcher 2.
 From a technical stand point, this is a good thing, as Warhammer 40,000: Space Marine is optimized well and runs without issue on the highest settings for most midrange systems, even with literal armies on screen.